Below you’ll find answers to the questions we get asked the most.

-Rape and childhood sexual abuse issues can affect family members as well as the victim.
-Finding out that a family member has experienced rape or sexual abuse can have a devastating effect and they may experience overwhelming feelings of distress, anger and guilt.
-We offer to see any non-abusing family member or partner over 13 years of age who feels they need to speak to someone.
+Sexual trauma issues can affect partners and family members.
+Finding out that a partner or family member has experienced sexual trauma can have a devastating effect and they may experience overwhelming feelings of distress, anger and guilt.
+We offer to see any family member or partner over 13 years of age in East or North Ayrshire who feels they need to speak to someone.
 These sessions are free and are limited to 4 appointments.

 Everyone’s therapeutic journey is unique, therefore the support that we provide has been created to be flexible so that support can be tailored to meet a Client’s needs and priorities.